-Everyone in the school community - Governors, staff, pupils and parents have a positive and active part to play in achieving success for all children.
+Everyone in the school community - Governors, staff, pupils and parents have a positive and active part to play in achieving success for all pupils.

-- The responsible person who oversees the provision for children with SEN is Mrs Claire Perrie (Head of School). - The person co-ordinating the day to day provision of education for pupils with SEN is Miss Rachael Downing and Miss Elizabeth Marshall. - The Chair of Governors have delegated responsibility of liaising with Carl Miller (Clerk Governor for SEND)
+- The responsible person who oversees the provision for pupils with SEND is Ms Claire Pirrie (Headteacher). - The person co-ordinating the day-to-day provision of education for pupils with SEND is Mrs Victoria McAuley-Eccles - The Chair of Governors have delegated responsibility of liaising with Carl Miller (Link Governor for SEND)